cloudlinux/cloudlinux-doc/docs/elevate/README.md

 #### Missing EA packages after the upgrade

-You may discover that some, or all EasyApache packages (with `ea-*` naming scheme) on your post-upgrade system are missing.
+You may discover that some, or all EasyApache packages (with the `ea-*` naming scheme) on your post-upgrade system are missing.

 This outcome will be accompanied by an error message in the upgrade log (/var/log/elevate-cpanel.log) akin to the following: